Pete Gaynor

-Peter Thomas Gaynor (born 1958) is an American Certified Emergency Manager who served briefly as acting Secretary of Homeland Security under President Trump.
+Peter Thomas Gaynor (born 1958) is an American emergency manager who served briefly as acting Secretary of Homeland Security under President Trump.

 Gaynor previously served as administrator of the Federal Emergency Management Agency (FEMA).
 He was appointed as Acting Administrator by President Donald Trump on March 8, 2019, and became Administrator on January 16, 2020.

-Gaynor assumed the role of Acting Secretary of Homeland Security on January 12, 2021, upon the resignation of Chad Wolf.
-Gaynor was succeeded as Acting DHS Secretary by David Pekoske on January 20, 2021, after President Biden's inauguration.
+Gaynor was Acting Secretary of Homeland Security from January 12, 2021, upon the resignation of Chad Wolf, until President Biden's inauguration on January 20, 2021.

-Education
+Early life and education

 Gaynor, who grew up in Warwick, Rhode Island, graduated from Pilgrim High School in 1977, and subsequently enlisted in the Marine Corps.
-He later attended Community College of Rhode Island from 1982 to 1984, and Rhode Island College from 1984 to 1986, graduating with a BA in History.
-While in the Marines, he earned an MA in National Security and Strategic Studies from the U.S. Naval War College in 2001.
+He later attended Community College of Rhode Island from 1982 to 1984, and Rhode Island College from 1984 to 1986, graduating with a B.A. in History.
+While in the Marines, he earned a M.A. in National Security and Strategic Studies from the U.S. Naval War College in 2001.
 He completed the Executive Leaders Program at the Naval Postgraduate School in 2013.